DinuthDamsara45/my-anime-schedule/README.md

 - ✅ **Multi-platform** - Works with Google Calendar, Apple Calendar, Outlook, and more
 - ✅ **Extended properties** - Rich metadata including categories, priorities, and transparency
 - ✅ **Calendar branding** - Custom calendar icon when supported by applications
+- ✅ **Anime artwork** - Episode thumbnails and series posters from TMDB
+- ✅ **Visual events** - Image support in compatible clients like Outlook

 ## Current Anime Series